Dr Elizabeth Peretz

 • The growing relations between the Universities and government committees during 1913-1964.

-In parallel she is currently examining the history of social work and the Settlement movement, and with Teresa and George Smith will be contacting ex Barnett House students and members of the Barnett House club for their memories as part of the Barnett House Centenary in 2014.
+In parallel she is currently examining the history of social work and the Settlement movement.
+She also contacted ex-Barnett House students and members of the Barnett House club for their memories as part of the Barnett House Centenary in 2014, alongside Teresa and George Smith.